K1ethoang/Git-Commands/English/Basic/README.md

 git config --global user.name <username>
 git config --global user.email <mailaddress>
 ```
+**`Note:`** --Global is used to apply to all Projects.
+If you don't use --global, settings are only used separately for that project
 # 2. git init
 Create a new repo
 ```